alzwded/JakMuse/README.md

 * [x] add two more phase-shifted sine channels (v2.0)
 * [x] low pass filter for generators
 * [x] advanced ~~ADSR~~ ADS volume (v2.0)
-* [ ] make generators objects because the internal counter leaks across channels
+* [ ] make generators objects because the internal counter leaks across channels (yes, this is a bug caused by static variables in case you were wondering) (v2.0)
-* [ ] experiment with filtering after ADS envelope
+* [ ] experiment with filtering after ADS envelope (tied to the above) (v2.0)
+* [ ] support LFO (v2.0)
 * [ ] output wav file (v2.0)
+* [ ] improve parser to modify some parameters in an optional way (e.g. I set ADSR once for channel 0 but I still want to modify its fill factor without having to re-specify ADSR) because the amount of parameters is becoming unweildly (8 + 5 more on the way) (v2.1)
 * [ ] support doublesharp and doubleflat (v2.2)
 * [ ] support ~~bends/glides~~ glide parameter (v2.3)
 * [ ] output lillypad document instead of ~~channel dump~~ nothing (v2.5)